gingersoulrecords/Hijinx/README.md

 # hijinx
+html invoking javascript: an intuitive notation eXperiment.

-Custom HTML tags that help you do front-end JavaScript stuff without having to actually write JavaScript.
+(aka custom HTML tags that help you do front-end JavaScript stuff without having to actually write JavaScript).